electronlove/3D_Scanner/README.md

 Default settings in FreeLSS for this board

-Right Laser - 4
+1. Right Laser - 4
-Left Laser  - 0
+2. Left Laser  - 0
-Steps       - 6400
+3. Steps       - 6400
-Motor En    - 1
+4. Motor En    - 1
-Motor Step  - 2
+5. Motor Step  - 2
-Motor Dir   - 3
+6. Motor Dir   - 3
-Lighting    - 21 or 22 - The FreeLSS software is not configured for more than 1 array
+7. Lighting    - 21 or 22 - The FreeLSS software is not configured for more than 1 array and limits the max pin number to 7 *This can be changed in the HttpServer.cpp line 42*
+8. All other settings stay the same.

   The TSL2591 is implemented as a systemd process that runs at boot to output digital luminosity readings to an OLED display.
 Preference may be to have information displayed in FreeLSS software.